awsdocs/aws-dms-user-guide/doc_source/CHAP_ReleaseNotes.md

 + Supported the mapping between data type `TIMESTAMP WITH TIME ZONE` from sources to `TIMESTAMPTZ` when using Redshift as a target
 + Improved the performance of CDC for tasks without wildcard selection rules when using MongoDB or Amazon DocumentDB as a source\.
 + Fixed an issue where schema names with underscore wildcard and length less than 8 were not captured by AWS DMS tasks when using Db2 LUW as a source\.
-+ Fixed an issue where AWS DMS instances ran out of memory under large data volume when using Amazon ES as a target\.
++ Fixed an issue where AWS DMS instances ran out of memory under large data volume when using OpenSearch Service as a target\.
 + Improved the performance of data validation by supporting full load validation only tasks\.
 + Fixed an issue where AWS DMS tasks failed to resume after forced failover when using Sybase as a source\.
 + Fixed an issue where AWS DMS sent warning `Invalid BC timestamp was encountered in column` incorrectly\.